albertious/backup_vimeo_account/README.md

   --merge-output-format mp4 \
   -o "%(upload_date)s_%(title)s.%(ext)s"
 ```
-Or instead, you can try downloading the original upload format like this:
+Or instead, you can try downloading the original upload format like this with the format set as "source/original":
 ```bash
 yt-dlp "https://vimeo.com/YOURUSERNAME/videos" \
   --cookies "cookies.txt" \